teksi/wastewater/docs/en/installation-guide/workstation.rst

   -- sample code to set Invalid organisation to FALSE UPDATE tww_sys.oid_prefixes SET active=FALSE WHERE prefix='ch000000';

-* Only one OID Prefix should be set to TRUE!
+.. note:: Only one OID Prefix should be set to TRUE!

 * OID prefixes have to be ordered at https://www.interlis.ch/en/dienste/oid-bestellen